-No matter what method you choose to determine the tonnage, do not exceed the tonnage range of machines and dies.
+No matter which method you choose to determine the tonnage, make sure not to exceed the tonnage range of the machines and dies.

-Using the wrong tonnage may damage the die or working components.
+Using the wrong tonnage can damage the die or working components.

-In the worst case, it may cause deformation of the machine and even affect the safety of bending operators.
+In the worst case, it can cause deformation of the machine and even jeopardize the safety of the bending operators.